80% of Union Presbyterian Seminary Students Receive Financial Aid.

 In order to be considered for scholarship support, you must submit your application for admission by March 15.

 Union Presbyterian Seminary offers a number of scholarship opportunities for outstanding students in the M.Div., M.A.C.E., and Dual programs.
 These awards are made to students who show genuine promise for exceptional leadership in the life of the church, demonstrated by excellent academic achievement and participation in the common life of their churches and/or communities.
 Scholarships range from 75% - 100% of tuition and may include an additional grant.
 Awards are made based on the application for admission which must be received by March 15.

 This grant program was established to encourage regularly admitted, basic degree-seeking students to pursue parish ministry, particularly full-time parish ministry.
 These awards are made to students who show genuine promise for leadership in the life of the church, demonstrated by their participation in the common life of their churches and communities, and academic readiness for graduate study.
 Scholarships range from 75% to 100% of tuition and may include an additional grant.
 Awards are made based on the application for admission which must be received by March 15.
 No additional application is necessary.

 The Financial Aid Office offers financial aid for incoming ECP students.
 All newly admitted ECP students have the opportunity to receive a scholarship award equal to 1/3 of their tuition expenses, similar to the Matching Grants program offered in Charlotte.

-NEW SCHOLARSHIPS FOR TH.M.
+SCHOLARSHIPS FOR TH.M.
 STUDENTS